 - Perform surveillance sampling to meet SPDES permit effluent limits as necessary.

 - Respond to complaints and conduct investigations.

 - Take enforcement actions pursuant to Article III, Title I, Section 309 (f) of the Public Health Law as necessary.

 Application is made by completing the “BSP-5 Form” for surface discharges or a "Commercial OWTS Application" for subsurface discharges.
 Copies of these forms are available from the Monroe County Department of Public Health, Bureau of Public Health Engineering, Plan review/Public Water Supply, 111 Westfall Road, Room 938, Rochester, New York 14620.
 One (1) copy of the completed form must be submitted to the Department of Health along with the following:

 - One (1) copy of the engineering and design report.

 - One (1) copy of the proposed plans and specifications prepared by a licensed professional engineer, exempt land surveyor, or architect.

 The application must be accompanied by a form, completed by the municipal building inspector, that provides general site information.
-Additionally, the application requires that percolation and deep-hole tests be taken on-site and witnessed by the Department of Health.
+Additionally, an application with subsurface discharge requires that percolation and deep-hole tests be taken on-site and witnessed by the Department of Health.